Using Physics Informed Neural Network (PINN) and Neural Network (NN) to Improve a $k-\omega$ Turbulence Model: Results

 \section{Results}

-The turbulent Prandtl number, $\sigma_{k,NN}$, and the functions $C_{k,NN}$ and $C_{\omega 2,NN}$ are in the previous section predicted by NN models.
-They are in this section implemented in a $k-\omega$ model in Python CFD codes.
-The new model is called the $k-\omega$-PINN model.
+NN models for the turbulent Prandtl number, $\sigma_{k,NN}$, the coefficients $C_{k,NN}$ and $C_{\omega 2,NN}$ were developed in the previous section.
+They are in this section used in Eq.~\ref{kom} when solving the $k$ and $\omega$ equations.
+The new model is called the $k-\omega$-PINN-NN model.

 The NN models are incorporated in the CFD code \pycalcr\ as follows (the procedure is identical in \pycalc).